 The relationship between gambling and football is at saturation point.
 Gambling has been relentlessly normalised and glamourised to young football fans.
 As a recovering gambling addict, I know that gambling addiction is not normal, nor glamorous.
 Football has a responsibility to prevent children going through the same thing I did.

 Gambling addiction took to me my darkest places and I am pleased to be nearly 24 months in recovery.
 The sport I love has been infected by gambling and like many others, it infected me too.

 in June 2019, we walked 124 miles in 90 hours around the North of England.
 The first Big Step was a tough but rewarding challenge where we asked clubs and fans to review their relationship with gambling companies to prevent gambling harm in football.

-We raised £4000 for Gambling with Lives, a charity set up by bereaved families and friends of gambling addicts who sadly took their own lives as a direct result of their gambling addiction.
+We have so far raised £8000 for Gambling with Lives, a charity set up by bereaved families and friends of young men who sadly took their own lives as a direct result of their gambling addiction.

 Until a much needed review of the Gambling Act, we will continue to engage with clubs to raise awareness of gambling harms and put measures in place to protect those affected by gambling related harm.